The a controlled budget Trillion Pressure on Ecommerce Sellers

 Canva: Accessible Design With AI Limitations

 Canva has transformed graphic design accessibility, claiming over 135 million monthly active users worldwide.
 Its Magic Eraser and background removal features have become go-to tools for small business owners and social media managers.
 For ecommerce sellers operating on Amazon or eBay, Canva provides a familiar interface that doesn't require extensive training.
 However, Canva's AI capabilities, while improving, remain optimized for social content rather than product photography standardization.
-When selling across multiple platforms—say Depop sellers listing alongside ASOS—consistency becomes challenging.
-Canva's Canva Pro subscription at $12.99 monthly offers value for general design, but dedicated ecommerce product photography requires workarounds and lacks the specialized optimization that professional ecommerce tools provide.
+When selling across multiple platforms—say Depop sellers listing alongside ecommerce teams—consistency becomes challenging.
+Canva's Canva Pro subscription at a controlled budget monthly offers value for general design, but dedicated ecommerce product photography requires workarounds and lacks the specialized optimization that professional ecommerce tools provide.

 Photoroom: Purpose-Built but Feature-Restricted